Parent Payments

-In the past Parent Payments and contributions have enabled us to provide additional resources and programs to the school community and our students.
-Government funding does not provide the level of funding required to continue to resource some of these programs
+In the past Parent Payments and Contributions have enabled us to provide additional resources and programs to the school community and our students.
+Government funding does not provide the level of funding required to continue to resource some of these programs.

-The Curriculum Contributions have enabled us to access digital learning apps to support Literacy and Numeracy, These funds have also supported the school in purchasing and maintaining devices like Chromebooks, iPads and laptops for use in the classroom by all students.
+The Curriculum Contributions have enabled us to access digital learning apps to support Literacy and Numeracy.
+These funds have also supported the school in purchasing and maintaining devices like Chromebooks, iPads and laptops for use in the classroom by all students.

 Next steps: